MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Management/Start-Process.md

 parameter.
 Otherwise, this cmdlet doesn't return any output.

 ## NOTES

+PowerShell includes the following aliases for `Start-Process`:

+- All platforms
+  - `saps`
+- Windows
+  - `start`

 Native commands are executable files installed in the operating system.
 These executables can be run from any command-line shell, like PowerShell.
 Usually you run the command exactly as you would in